 Label: 42 Records

 Alessandro Cortini, Lorenzo Senni and Caterina Barbieri.
 Even if you’re not Italian if you follow the underground electronic music scene you’ve listened to at least one of these Italian producers once in your life and probably liked it, and with good reason since they are really, really good (and, well, one of them plays with NIN).
 But what if I told you that there are other really good Italian producers and one of them is called Go Dugong and has released an amazing LP called Curaro in which he collaborates with tons of other very capable Italian artists?
 Well you’d better believe me and dive into this sonic exploration of the myths and mystery of ancient tribes.

-The theme of the records is in fact tribal mythology, and especially some of the ancient theories around the existence of comics entities, and this peculiar choice influences Curaro structure directly.
-Every track sounds like a different myth told in front a a fire while the shadows are dancing, and every time an artists is featured, a different narrator or maybe a new character, the tone of the tale changes along with the musical style, in a constant shifting between tribal, dub, psychedelic, dancehall and house.
+The theme of the records is in fact tribal mythology and, in particular, some of the ancient theories around the existence of comics entities, a theme that influences Curaro structure directly.
+Every track sounds like a different myth told in front a a fire while the shadows are dancing, and every time an artists is featured (as a different narrator or maybe as new character) the tone of the tale changes along with the musical style, in a constant shifting between tribal, dub, psychedelic, dancehall and house.
 And although it is hard to deal with so many different genres, Curaro’s atmosphere always remains coherent, due to its very strong concept and to the right balance between all these influences.
 So, are you not in love with the Italian electronic music scene yet?
 Listen to this, then.
 You are already in love and want more?
 Also listen to this, then.

 Artist: Golin & Buga